 Thus, in this reading, the statistical dependence between results in a sequential measurement is shifted to the state subjected to collapse events coinciding with each observation.

-Can this picture of system state being collapsed by the measurement be objectivized?
-What is the standard one would apply to decide whether Eq.~\eqref{eq:collapse_form} and the narration we have built around it, is a sufficient reason to consider the state collapse as an objective event?
-Consider that the very idea of collapse, understood as a sudden, non-unitary (i.e., not following the dynamical law of the system) change of state that coincide with the measurement event, came to be only because of a particular result of algebraic transformations to the formula defining $P_n$.
+Can this picture of the system state being collapsed by the measurement be objectivized?
+What standard should one apply to decide whether Eq.~\eqref{eq:collapse_form} and the accompanying narrative are sufficient reasons to consider state collapse as an objective event?
+Notice that the very idea of collapse, understood as a sudden, non-unitary (i.e., not following the dynamical law of the system) change of state that coincide with the measurement event, arose solely because of specific algebraic transformations to the formula defining $P_n$.
 Given that, the most that can be said at this point is that the collapse is something subjectively perceived by a classical observer performing sequential measurements.
-To even entertain the possibility of its objectivization, it should be possible to show this kind of state change appearing in, at least, one context other than the sequential measurements.
-The more diverse the contexts the picture of collapsing states can be adopted in, the more justified the claim of its objectivity~\cite{Nagel_book}---this is the standard we are setting for our present investigations.
-To our best knowledge, collapse has not been demonstrated in any other context of the quantum theory, and so, the state collapse picture does not clear our standard.
-Therefore, the collapse is, at most, \textit{inter-subjective} among classical observers\out{ (i.e., classical observers agree that they perceive the same picture)}.
-The term `inter-subjectivity' is used here in the sense that the subjective perceptions of classical observers measuring the observable $F$ are in agreement with each other.
+To even entertain the possibility of its objectivization, it should be possible to show this kind of state change appearing in at least one context other than the sequential measurements.
+The more diverse the contexts the picture of collapsing states can be adopted, the more justified the claim of its objectivity~\cite{Nagel_book}---this is the standard we are setting for our present investigations.
+To our best knowledge, collapse has not been demonstrated in any other context of the quantum theory, and so, the state collapse picture does not meet our standard.
+Therefore, the collapse is, at most, \textit{inter-subjective} among classical observers.
+The term ``inter-subjectivity'' is used here in the sense that the subjective perceptions of classical observers measuring the observable $F$ are in agreement with each other.
 We can say that those observers are indeed in agreement because the same family of Born distributions is used to describe perceptions of each one of them.
-Our aim is to show that the trajectory picture \out{suggested by the Kolmogorovian consistency of Born distributions}emerging when Born distributions are consistent, turns out to be more than inter-subjective when assessed against \out{the same standard}our standard of objectivity---we will demonstrate that the trajectory picture can be applied in contexts beyond sequential measurements.
+Our aim is to show that the trajectory picture emerging when Born distributions are consistent turns out to be more than inter-subjective when assessed against our standard of objectivity---we will demonstrate that the trajectory picture can be applied in contexts beyond sequential measurements.